laila-chammaa/poll-system/README.md

 4. Try accessing the Servlet through http://localhost:8080/api/votes and http://localhost:8080/api/poll and it should hit the doGet of each servlet.

+5. Create polllib.jar by building the polllib project separately.
+Make sure you're generating a jar by going to File -> Project Structure -> Artifacts -> + JAR

+5. Include the polllib.jar in your libraries by clicking File -> Project Structure -> Libraries.

 ### Frontend:

 `npm install`